naduni99x/hacktitude_2023.github.io/README.md

 >You may change `db/seed/**` files freely as you require.
 Once you change `seed` files run `npm run seed` to apply such to the database.
 Applied seed data will appear when you run the web application.

->However, tf you do data base schema changes with `migrations` ensure it doesn't break your test cases or the application.
+>However, if you do data base schema changes with `migrations` ensure it doesn't break your test cases or the application.

 ### Building and running the application